This page is based on information from James Cumming and Leo Hong.

 If one player holds both the emperor and the eunuch cards, this player will play alone against a team of four, although the team members will not initially realise that this is the situation.
 If the emperor does not wish to play alone, this can be avoided by passing the emperor card to the left.

-In the second and subsequent deals of a session, the first card is taken by the player who received the eunuch card in the previous deal.
-At the end of the deal, the members of the team that lost the previous deal must each give away their highest card other than a joker: this will usually be a two.
-These high cards are placed on the tablke face down, taken by the members of the winning team and added to their hands.
+In the second and subsequent deals there is a penalty for the losers of the previous deal.
+After all the cards have been taken, the members of the team that lost the previous deal must each give away their highest card other than a joker: this will usually be a two.
+These high cards are placed on the table face down, taken by the members of the winning team and added to their hands.
 The emperor from the previous deal must give away his or her highest two cards (other than jokers) if the emperor's team lost, and takes two of the high cards offered by the farmers if the emperor's team won.
 An emperor who was playing alone will give or receive four cards in the next deal.

 Cards can be played singly or several at a time.
 When playing more than one card, the cards must form a playable combination.
 The playable combinations are: